Search: I Can Fix Up My Home

 Removing a Tree Stump

-Many people find out that that cute tree they planted years ago is now a monster and the spreading roots are threatening expensive home foundation repairs.
+Many people find out that that cute tree they planted years ago is now a monster and the spreading roots are threatening to incur expensive home foundation or driveway repairs.

 • The first one is that you can call someone that has a stump grinder to take care it out for you.
-If this is the case, I recommend Angie’s List.
-Need a handyman?
-Find local unbiased reviews on the best handymen.
-Try Angie’s List.
+If this is the case, find local reviews arborists and landscape services like Angie’s List.

-• Now this narrows it down to what’s behind door number three — the DIY way.
+• Now this narrows it down to what’s behind door number three — the DIY way that we all love so much.
 This is how to go about removing a tree stump by yourself.

 Stump Removal Tools Needed